adamsilver/fdpb/05-an-inbox.md

 #### Keyboard And Focus Behaviour

-When the menu button is clicked, the script checks to see if the menu is currently open be checking whether `aria-expanded` is set to `false`.
+When the menu button is clicked, the script checks to see if the menu is currently open by checking whether `aria-expanded` is set to `false`.
 If it is, the menu is shown and focus is moved to the first item.
-If it isn't, we hide the menu and move focus back to the menu button.
+If it isn't, the menu is hidden and focus moves back to the menu button.

 ```JS
 Menu.prototype.onMenuButtonClick = function() {